open-autonomy/escort/README.md

   - Escorter speed may be any value up to OnRoadSpeedLimit defined in the activate request.
   - No reversing within a lane.
   - Lane adherence; no crossing into opposing lanes.
-  - At legal splits, any permitted branch may be chosen.
+  - At legal splits (intersections), any permitted branch may be chosen.
 - In open areas:
   - Escorter speed may be any value up to the map‑defined maximum for the current open area.
   - No reversing.